Low-energy spin excitations of the frustrated ferromagnetic $J_1$-$J_2$ chain material linarite, PbCuSO$_4$(OH)$_2$, in applied magnetic fields $\mathbf{H} \parallel b$ axis: Introduction

-By now, the phase diagram of linarite has been studied by a multitude of experimental techniques for a magnetic field $\mathbf{H} \parallel b$ axis, {\it i.e.}, the chain direction (see Fig.~\ref{fig:phasediagram}~(c)).
-In this field configuration, the helical ground-state phase (labeled I) is suppressed in low magnetic fields of 2.5--3\,T. It is replaced by a field-induced antiferromagnetic phase IV with a commensurate magnetic propagation vector $\mathbf{q}$ = (0, 0, 0.5)~\cite{Willenberg2016}.
-At lowest temperatures, $T \lesssim 600$\,mK, a hysteretic region II separates phase I from phase IV~\cite{Schaepers2013,Heinze2019}.
-Above $\sim 1.2$\,K, a coexistence phase III is present between phases I and IV, which hosts both commensurate (IV) and an incommensurate magnetic structure with $\mathbf{q}$ = (0, 0.186, 0.5); this magnetic state is most likely to be understood as a spin-flopped incommensurate magnetic structure derived from phase I~\cite{Willenberg2016}.
-The phases I, III and IV are enveloped by a phase V which has been refined as a longitudinal spin-density wave (SDW) phase with propagation vector $\mathbf{q}$ = (0, $k_y$, 0.5)~\cite{Willenberg2016}.
+The competing interactions in linarite are responsible for its complex magnetic phase diagram~\cite{Wolter2012,Willenberg2012,Schaepers2013,Willenberg2016,Povarov2016,Cemal2018,Feng2018,Heinze2019,Gotovko2019}.
+A helical magnetic ground state was observed below $T_\mathrm{N}$ with an incommensurate magnetic propagation vector of ${\bf q}$ = (0, 0.186, 0.5)~\cite{Willenberg2012}.
+The field-induced behavior of linarite is highly sensitive to the field direction and the temperature~\cite{Schaepers2013,Feng2018,Cemal2018,Gotovko2019}.
+By now, the phase diagram of linarite has been studied by a multitude of experimental techniques for $\mathbf{H} \parallel b$ axis (Fig.~\ref{fig:phasediagram}~(c)).
+In this field configuration, the helical ground-state phase (labeled I) is suppressed in low magnetic fields of 2.5--3\,T. It is replaced by an antiferromagnetic phase IV with a commensurate propagation vector $\mathbf{q}$ = (0, 0, 0.5)~\cite{Willenberg2016}.
+At lowest temperatures, $T \lesssim 600$\,mK, a hysteretic region II separates phases I and IV~\cite{Schaepers2013,Heinze2019}.
+Above $\sim 1.2$\,K, a coexistence phase III is present between phases I and IV~\cite{Willenberg2016}.
+The phases I, III and IV are enveloped by a phase V which has been refined as a incommensurate, longitudinal SDW phase with $\mathbf{q}$ = (0, $k_y$, 0.5)~\cite{Willenberg2016}.
 Here, $k_y$ shifts as function of field and temperature~\cite{Willenberg2016,Heinze2019}.
-The magnetic field to fully suppress phase V for $T \to 0$\,K lies close to the field of magnetic (quasi)-saturation previously established at 9.64\,T~\cite{Heinze2019}.
-Further, using $^1$H-NMR, two different local environments were found in phase V in high magnetic fields, which likely reflects phase separation into the SDW phase and a phase without detectable dipolar long-range order~\cite{Willenberg2016}.
-In an alternative proposal, phase V has been explained as a so-called fan phase~\cite{Cemal2018}.

-To investigate the spin dynamics of linarite, a zero-field INS experiment was carried out previously using the time-of-flight (TOF) technique~\cite{Rule2017}.
-In this study, linarite was successfully modeled using linear spin wave theory (LSWT) calculations, which led to the exchange parameters $J_1 = -114$\,K and $J_2 = 37$\,K ($\alpha = -3.08$).
-This is in good agreement with the previous analysis based on bulk property measurements~\cite{Wolter2012}.
-Moreover, modeling by means of LSWT revealed that the description of the low-energy spin wave excitations recorded along $k$ and $l$ required an additional (effective) interchain coupling $J_3 = 4$\,K. This coupling is labeled $J_\mathrm{ic}$ in Ref.~\cite{Rule2017} and is $\lesssim 4\%$ of $J_1$ (see Fig.~\ref{fig:phasediagram}~(b)).
-Using this set of exchange parameters, the magnetic propagation vector was calculated as $\mathbf{q} = (0, 0.185, 0.5)$, in almost perfect agreement with the experimental result~\cite{Willenberg2012}.
-The INS data were also well supported by dynamical density-matrix renormalization group (DDMRG) results with exchange parameters $J_1 = -78$\,K, $J_2 = 28$\,K ($\alpha = -2.79$) and $J_3 = 7$\,K~\cite{Rule2017}.